-authority may be used interchangeably, the rest of this chapter refers to mission authority.
+- a.
+Neither mission authority nor operational authority is defined in doctrine or regulation.
+Although mission authority and operational authority may be used interchangeably, the rest of this chapter refers to mission authority. - b.

-b.
 The practical definition of mission authority may be asserted as the directive or right-provided through a combatant commander-to execute a particular task.